nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `delc {contact_index}`

 Examples:
-* `delc 2` - deletes the contact at index 2 in the contact list.
+* `delc 2` - deletes the contact at index 2 from the contact list.

 #### Editing a contact : `editc`